vickmuir/vpc-on-classic-block-storage/block_storage_vpc_about.md

 ### Customer-managed encryption
 {: #about-customer-managed-encrytion}

 You can encrypt block storage volumes with your own encryption keys.
 For data volumes, you specify customer-managed encryption when creating the volume.
+Customer-managed encryption protects you data while in transit and while at rest.
 For boot volumes, you can edit the boot volume properties during instance creation and specify customer-managed encryption.
 For procedures, see [Creating block storage volumes with customer managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).

 With customer-managed encryption, your encryption key is uploaded to a key management service ({{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}) .
 The VPC infrastructure locates the key in the key management service instance that you configured in advance and then encrypts the volume.
 For prerequisites and a one-time set up procedure, see [Creating block storage volumes with customer managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).